64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Random Effect Spell: Summoning her makes her draw three out of the six possible scribbles — a pinwheel that generates a strong gust of wind, a large monster, a Bullet Bill, three birds that chase other fighters, a ghost that does the same, or a Smash Ball.

 This Flying Wyvern rules the skies in many areas of the Monster Hunter world, with few challengers to the throne.
-In Ultimate, he appears as both an Assist Trophy and a boss.
+In Ultimate, it appears as both an Assist Trophy and a boss.
 For details about the boss version, see here.

 - Dub Name Change: Its name is Liolaeus in Japanese.